SkillsFundingAgency/das-push-notifications/README.md

 [![Confluence Project](https://img.shields.io/badge/Confluence-Project-blue)](https://skillsfundingagency.atlassian.net/wiki/spaces/_pageurl_)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg?longCache=true&style=flat-square)](https://en.wikipedia.org/wiki/MIT_License)

-The push notification function app is an app that receives and processes push notifications and push request subscriptions inbound from the Apprentice App Outer Api.
+The Push Notification function app is an app that receives and processes push notifications and subscriptions requests inbound from the Apprentice App Outer Api.

 ## How It Works
+Subscription requests are sent from the Apprentice App Outer API and placed in a queue via NServiceBus.
+The Push Notification Function App processes these items within the queue.
+The Function App connects directly with the sfa.das.push.notifications.database to get and update data.

 ## 🚀 Installation